atifmehmood53/car-marketplace/README.md

 # 🚗 Car Marketplace

-Car Marketplace is a web application built with React.js, where users can trade cars.
+Car Marketplace is a web application built with React.js, where users can view listing and trade cars.
 The application uses Google Login for authentication, ensuring a seamless and secure user experience. 🛡️

 ## 🌐 Hosted Webapp
 Check out the live version here: [Car Marketplace Live](https://seezcar-marketplace.netlify.app/)